Everyone Pays Property Taxes

-The rules and amount vary widely from state to state, but everyone pays property taxes.
+The rules and amount vary widely from state to state.
 In fact, this is usually the main source of local government funding and is generally based upon the home’s value.
 How these taxes get paid is often a source of confusion to homeowners, particularly first-time homebuyers.

 The first question you might ask is why lenders even care about taxes.
 The reason is that unpaid property taxes are a superior lien to the rights of the lender.
 If a lender gets the property back through foreclosure, there are almost certainly going to be unpaid property taxes.
 The lender is going to have to pay.
 Lenders don’t feel that this is their job, and I don’t blame them.